lgduu/cge/README.md

 ### Discovering the novel domains in the fine-tuning dataset via CGE

+Run CGE with the following commands.
+The generated texts are displayed at each iteration in the console.
+You can try the static version of CGE by setting --no_update in the arguments of `main.py`.

 - Run CGE for Falcon-RW fine-tuned on the code dataset.
-The generated texts are displayed at each iteration.

 ```
 bash run_falcon.sh
 ```

 - Run CGE for OpenLlama fine-tuned on the non-English dataset.
-The generated texts are displayed at each iteration.

 ```
 bash run_llama.sh